 Versatile clock divider with all CMOS.
 No microprocessor.
-Easy build DIY.Designed by PMFoundations, Ships from United States of America
+Easy build DIY.Designed by PMFoundations in United States of America

 DIY - PCB AND PANEL ONLY This is a hardware-based clock divider module to drive your synth sequencers and switches.
 All CMOS based, no microprocessor so it is easy to build, test and understand.
 T...Read More…